somnambulist-tech/read-models/README.md

  * doctrine metadata component to use the already available metadata
  * better way of handling relationship mapping
- * refactor identity map (improve attribute tracking)
+ * refactor identity map (improve object tracking to prevent stale data / SQL fetches)
+ * reducing the amount of static method calls
- * consider reducing the scope of the builder component
+ * reducing the scope of the builder component
  * prevent running / building insert, update, delete queries

 ## Requirements